 More High School Athletes Are Getting Active with Sports

-Based on data generated from 51 members of the National Federation of State High School Associations (which includes all 50 states, as well as the District of Columbia) the amount of students partaking in high school athletics reached the highest number ever recorded – 7,807,047.
+Based on data generated from 51 members of the National Federation of State High School Associations (which includes all 50 states, as well as the District of Columbia) the number of students partaking in high school athletics reached the highest number ever recorded – 7,807,047.
 Interestingly enough, the increase in participation in interscholastic sports is not shared across genders.
 The total number of girl athletes increased for the 26th year, yet the number of boys participating in athletics dropped.
 Here is a full breakdown of the numbers:

 - High School Athletes participating in sports: 7,807,047